MENTAL HEALTH GUIDE

 Building coping skills

 Teaching children about effective ways to cope is important.
+Some ways to do that include:

-- Name and talk about their feelings
+- Teaching them to name and talk about their feelings

-Find ways to relax
+Find ways to relax.

 Take deep breaths to help your body get back to a resting state.
 One way to practice deep breathing is to pretend your belly is a balloon.
 Breathe in and make the balloon bigger, then breathe out and make the balloon shrink.

-Take charge of your thinking
+Take charge of your thinking.

 Pay attention to what you are saying to yourself.
 Ask yourself, “What would I tell my friend if they were in this situation?” or “What’s the worst thing that could happen?
 If the worst thing DID happen, what could I do to handle it?”

-Practicing gratitude
+Practicing gratitude.

-Get support
+Get support.

 Talk to your parent or caregiver if you are feeling sad, worried, angry or overwhelmed after experiencing a trauma.
-A therapist, such as a psychologist, social worker or counselor can help you understand and manage your moods and feelings.
+A therapist, such as a psychologist, social worker or counselor, can help you understand and manage your moods and feelings.

 You can call a helpline such as 1-800-273-TALK or Text “HOME” to 741741.
 Call 911 if you are in a crisis or want to hurt yourself.